deptagency/engineering-blog-terraform-terragrunt/soapbox/terragrunt/README.md

 ## Goals
 The goals of the Terragrunt directory structure, in order of importance

-1. Change one environment without affecting another, especially prod
+1. Change one environment without affecting another
 2. DRY - Don't Repeat Yourself
    Keep Terragrunt configuration in one place without repeating the same info in multiple files
 3. Isolate production Terragrunt into its own directory structure separate from non-production environments.